George Forbes (New Zealand politician)

+Between 1925 and 1936 Forbes was a central figure in ending a long political division and constructing a united centre-right movement combining liberals, conservatives, moderate centrists, urban business interests, farmers, and provincial moderates into a single electoral force.
+The creation of the New Zealand National Party in 1936 formalised this realignment and this broad 'centre-right coalition' is one of the defining features of New Zealand politics to this day.

 Often referred to as "Honest George", Forbes had a reputation for probity, considerable debating skill, a good memory, and that most essential of skills in a party leader, an ability to assess the mood of the House.
-A man of equable disposition, his courteous and friendly attitude earned him the liking and respect of parliamentarians from all sides of the House.
-Throughout his time in national politics his Hurunui constituents held Forbes in high regard: during his tenure as Prime Minister he would roll up his sleeves and help load sheep on the railway wagons for market.
+A man of equable disposition and simple tastes, his courteous and friendly attitude earned him the liking and respect of parliamentarians from all sides of the House.
+Throughout his time in national politics his Hurunui constituents held Forbes in high regard: during his tenure as prime minister he would roll up his sleeves and help load sheep on the railway wagons for market.
+Illustrating the wide-spread sentiment about Forbes personally, even in the closing weeks of his government, Independent candidate and newspaper editor Oliver Duff opened his election campaign against Forbes in Hurunui in October 1935, telling his audience that, "Mr Forbes was precisely the kind of man most people thought he was.
+He had never seen a Prime Minister with less pretence or swank.
+He was courteous, fair, and a genuinely modest man."